97westgate/claimscartel/ideas.md

 Cursor should only be used for the game logic.
 Populating events should be done by a separate agent.

 Deciding "when" to trigger upgrades should be done by a separate agent.

-# GOALS

-XYZ in revenue, profit, i.e. shareholder value, your own salary needs to be huge.

 ## outside thoughts